Nahum Nir: Political career

-Nir Rafalkes continued to play a prominent role in Poale Zion and was a member of the Jewish National Council and the Assembly of Representatives prior to independence.
+Nir continued to play a prominent role in Poale Zion and was a member of the Jewish National Council and the Assembly of Representatives prior to independence.
 A member of Moetzet HaAm (later the Provisional State Council), Nir signed the Israeli declaration of independence in 1948.
 That same year, his party merged with Mapam and Nir was elected to the First Knesset in 1949.
 He served as Deputy Speaker of the Knesset and chaired the Constitution, Law and Justice Committee.

 Nir lost his seat in the 1951 elections.
 In 1954, Ahdut HaAvoda (a faction related to the Left Poale Zion) broke away from Mapam, and Nir assumed membership of the new party.
 He was returned to the Knesset on its list, when Tzipora Laskov resigned from her seat in October 1955, and again chaired the Constitution, Law and Justice Committee.

 He was initially re-appointed Deputy Speaker of the Knesset, but following the death of the incumbent Yosef Sprinzak in January 1959, Nir stood in the election for a new speaker against a Mapai (Ben-Gurion's party) candidate.
-Nir won the election due to the support of the right-wing opposition and several minor left-wing parties, marking the only time to date in which a candidate not from the ruling party has been elected Speaker, until Benny Gantz in 2020.
+Nir won the election due to the support of the right-wing opposition and several minor left-wing parties, marking the first time in which a candidate not from the ruling party was elected Speaker, something not repeated until Benny Gantz was elected Speaker in 2020.

 Nir retained his seat in the November 1959 elections, and chaired the committee for public services, but resumed his position as Deputy Speaker when the Knesset reconvened.
 After being re-elected in 1961 he served again as Deputy speaker and chairman of the committee for public services.
 He lost his seat in the 1965 elections.

+Streets in the cities of Bat Yam, Netanya and Petah Tikva are named after him.